 new boat project

-We are working with Buckley Yacht Designs and CML at Marchwood on the new boat and our aim is to have it on the water during June 2021.
-This is an optimistic target but we’re nothing if not optimistic!
+We worked with Buckley Yacht Designs and CML at Marchwood on the new boat and it was designed, built and delivered during 2021.
+It was an optimistic target but we’re nothing if not optimistic!

 A big chunk of the funding came from the people who use QE2 Activity Centre day services and their families and friends.
 They took part in a sponsored walk from QE2 to Timbuktu – unfortunately we couldn’t actually go to Timbuktu because of Covid restrictions, but between us we walked 5,000 kilometres, the distance from the River Hamble Country Park to Mali.
 Well done to everyone who took part – and everyone who sponsored them.
 Honourable mention to Zoe and her family, but thanks to everyone.